Discreet Confidential Consultation (833) 594-2133

 Failure to Register as a Sex Offender

 If somebody fails to register as a sex offender, they will violate Penal Code Section 290, and that particular individual will be punished.
 Usually, they're looking at a minimum of 32 months because most sex offenses are strikes.
-If they pick up a new felony, like a California Penal Code Section 290 violation, then their punishment will be doubled because of the two-strike law.
+If they commit a new felony, such as a California Penal Code Section 290 violation, their punishment will be doubled due to the two-strike law.

 Other punishments that can be exacted against somebody charged and convicted of a sex crime relate to prison time, jail time, being placed on probation, and being placed on parole.
-There can also be severe fines that are levied against people.
+There can also be severe fines levied against individuals.

 I've seen individuals who have to do Caltrans, community service, community labor, and a host of other punishments related to whatever they did to punish them and deter them from committing future sex crimes.